-To force start the cluster, use the following command:
+To force start the cluster when Hot Restart is enabled, use the following command:

-W NOTE: You can also perform the above operations using the Hot Restart tab of Hazelcast Management Center or using the script cluster.sh.
+NOTE: You can also perform the above operations using the Hot Restart tab of Hazelcast Management Center or using the script cluster.sh.
 Please see the Hot Restart section and Using the Script cluster.sh section.

-18.4.5 Enabling Lite Members
+19.4.5 Enabling Lite Members